Academic Catalog

 Student Learning Outcomes

-• Critically analyze any of the contending theoretical formulations of International
+• Critically analyze any of the contending theoretical formulations of International Relations - Liberalism/Neoliberalism institutionalism, Realism and Non-realism, the Radical Perspective, Constructivism, Hegemonic Stability Theory.

-• Critically analyze the role of the United States in the International Political Economy:
+• Critically analyze the role of the United States in the International Political Economy.

 • A successful student will understand the role of NATO, the UN and national state leaders in decision-making on intervention.